An eco-friendly escape

 Speaking of the restaurant, Print Works Bistro actually predates the hotel and is reached through a glass walkway from the social lobby or from the parking lot at street level.
 The restaurant is open for weekday breakfast, weekend brunch and nightly dinner.

 The menu has a little bit of everything, with European influences.
 Favorite dishes include quiche Lorraine, pan-seared trout and bacon-wrapped meatloaf.
-Guests can enjoy their favorite dishes from Print Works Bistro on the creekside terrace or through room service.
+Guests can order their favorite dishes from Print Works Bistro on the creekside terrace or through in-room service.
 There’s also an extensive bar menu, with 75 wines available by the glass as well as a seasonal cocktail menu.
 The Negroni is a great choice, made with Emulsion Gin from Greensboro’s Fainting Goat Spirits.

 - Standard check-in time is 3:00 pm.
 For early check-in, contact the hotel and the option is based on availability.

 - Standard check-out time is 12:00 pm.
 For late check-out, 2:00 pm may be possible but is also based on availability.